amit1235813/Finance-Claimer/readme.txt

+Refactored the code to simple HTML or VanillaJS - Chapters 22 to 28 Created API and frontend to view all users, view single user details, create new user, edit a user and delete a user

+Chapter 28 - Deploy Simple HTML with Users API and frontend
+1. Commit changes
+2. Deploy to Heroku
+3. Deploy to Vercel

 Chapter 27 - Created Delete user API and integrated with frontend
 1. Created API to delete user by ID
 2. Created Delete button for each user when User List is created in DOM